 The microtopographic differentiation of ridges and sloughs is a fundamental feature of the historic ridge-slough landscape (SCT 2003, McVoy et al. 2011, USACE and SFWMD 2000).
 This differentiation is widely hypothesized to reflect local feedbacks among elevation, hydrologic regime plant community productivity and composition, and peat production and decomposition (Larsen et al. 2007, Cohen et al. 2011), although a variety of mechanisms have been proposed to account for the spatial patterning of these patch types.
 To date, our monitoring efforts have focused on two measures of microtopographic differentiation: elevation variance and the occurrence of distinct elevation modes.
 These measures are related in that the feedbacks hypothesized to create distinct elevation modes should also promote greater overall variation in elevation.
-The empirical relationship between the standard deviation of elevation and the difference between elevation modes (Fig. 21) supports this hypothesis, as the greatest elevation variance occurred only in PSUs with distinct elevation modes, and specifically among the PSUs with the greatest differences between elevation modes.
-However, it is also clear that the mere occurrence of bi-modality is insufficient to ensure strongly differentiated elevation modes, as some PSUs with bi-modal elevation distributions had relatively low overall elevation variance (Fig. 21).
+The empirical relationship between the standard deviation of elevation and the difference between elevation modes (Fig. 22) supports this hypothesis, as the greatest elevation variance occurred only in PSUs with distinct elevation modes.
+However, it is also clear that the mere occurrence of bi-modality is insufficient to ensure strongly differentiated elevation modes, as some PSUs with bi-modal elevation distributions had relatively low overall elevation variance (Fig. 22).

 The differences between elevation modes we observed in conserved areas are consistent with previous measurements in central and southern WCA3AS (Watts et al. 2010).
-In this study, elevation mode differences ranged from as low as 12 to as high as 24 cm, which is similar to the range observed by Watts et al (2010) in a smaller number of landscape blocks.
+In this study, elevation mode differences ranged from as low as 9 to 24 cm, with one cattail-dominated PSU exhibiting a mode difference of 54 cm.
+Most elevation mode differences were similar to the range observed by Watts et al (2010) in a smaller number of landscape blocks.
 Historical estimates of elevation differences between ridges and sloughs are generally higher, ranging from 30 to 60 cm, and in some cases as great as 90 cm (McVoy et al. 2011).
 A direct comparison of these historic and contemporary estimates suggests that considerable deflation of ridge-slough topography has occurred even in conserved areas.
 However, such a direct comparison should be undertaken with caution.
 Historic ridge-slough elevation differences and our estimates of elevation mode differences is that these measure subtly different things.
 Historic ridge-slough measurements such as those reported in McVoy et al. (2011) measure elevation differences between the highest point in a ridge and the lowest point in an adjacent slough.
 Such isolated observations may be biased toward the greatest elevation differences, and certainly do not represent a random sampling of locations.
-In contrast, the elevation mode differences reported here are based on spatially-integrated means of ridges and sloughs over entire landscapes, and would not be biased toward higher or lower elevations within ridges and sloughs, respectively, or toward locations with particularly distinct elevations.
+In contrast, the elevation mode differences reported here are based on spatiallyintegrated means of ridges and sloughs over entire landscapes, and would not be biased toward higher or lower elevations within ridges and sloughs, respectively, or toward locations with particularly distinct elevations.
 As such, comparison of historic measurements of elevation differences may somewhat overestimate the incongruity of these measurements.
-However, the relationship between elevation mode difference and long-term mean water depth across PSUs (Figure 20) supports the underlying hypothesis of McVoy and co-authors that ridge-slough elevation differences are sensitive to hydrologic regime, and that elevation differences may have decreased even in relatively conserved areas in response to recent anthropogenic hydrologic alteration.
+However, the relationship between elevation mode difference and long-term mean water depth across PSUs (Fig. 21) supports the underlying hypothesis of McVoy and co-authors that ridge-slough elevation differences are sensitive to hydrologic regime, and that elevation differences may have decreased even in relatively conserved areas in response to recent anthropogenic hydrologic alteration.